OctopusDeploy/docs/docs/getting-started.md

 1. **Your CI/Build Server Compiles the Code and Runs Unit Tests.**

-   You might be using TeamCity, Jenkins, Bamboo, Team Foundation Server, or CruiseControl.NET.
+   You might be using TeamCity, Jenkins, Bamboo, Azure DevOps, Team Foundation Server (TFS), or CruiseControl.NET.
 Again, the choice is yours.

 1. **Package Your Application.**